seekinginfiniteloop/PlainLicense/docs/licenses/source-available/ELv2.md

 ### No Warranty, No Liability

-The work is provided "as is" with no warranties.
-The creator is not liable for any damages or problems from your use of the work.
+The creator provides the work "as is" with no warranties, and accepts no liability for any damages or problems from your use of the work.

 ### Definitions